Angora Mohair Care

 Rooting Your New Hair!

 If you root your dyed mohair wet, use white vinegar so that the color does not bleed and stain your fingers.
 Even if you root it dry you may still get some color on your fingers.
-I've talk to other people who dye mohair and the same thing happens to them.
-If you are unsure you should test the hair first.

 Do not root the hair upside down with the tips being put into the scalp.
 Only root the top sheared ends with the band.
 The reason being, It is easier to comb the hair as it naturally falls going from the top to the bottom.
 You must not mix up the tops and bottoms when rooting!
-The hair will look horrible and be very very hard to comb.
+The hair will be very very hard to comb.

 It is always best to use the knot method even with the shorter locks.
 It is not good to fold the hair in half to root with the lock and loop method.
 This is because it mixes the tops and bottoms.